Johnboat

-A johnboat is a flat-bottomed boat constructed of aluminum, fiberglass, wood, or polyethelene with one, two, or three seats, usually bench type.
+A johnboat or jon boat is a flat-bottomed boat constructed of aluminum, fiberglass, wood, or polyethelene with one, two, or three seats, usually bench type.
 They are suitable for fishing, hunting and cruising.
-The nearly flat hull of a johnboat tends to ride over the waves rather than cut through them as a V-hull might; this shallow draft – only a few inches – enables the johnboat to operate in very shallow water, but limits its use to calm waters.
+The nearly flat hull of a johnboat tends to ride over the waves rather than cut through them as a V-hull might; this shallow draft—only a few inches—enables the johnboat to operate in very shallow water, but limits its use to calm waters.
 Johnboats typically have a transom onto which an outboard motor can be mounted.
 They are simple, easy to maintain, and inexpensive, though with many options to upgrade.
 Typical options may include live wells/bait wells, side or center consoles, factory-installed decks and floors, electrical wiring, accessory pads/mountings, and casting and poling platforms.

 Johnboats are available commercially between 8 and 24 ft long and 32 to 60 in wide, though custom sizes may be found.
 The design includes an open hull, without a bilge, leaving the ribs exposed.
 Many users choose to cover the ribs, producing a flat, level surface.

 The Wasserwacht branch of the German Red Cross has chosen johnboats for their civil protection units for use during floods.